 Founded in 2017 as Ethical Branding, the company underwent a rename and rebrand in January 2020.
-The Ethical Agency is a small team of passionate and dedicated individuals who believe that good business can be conducted with positive results.
+The Ethical Agency is a boutique sustainable design company, consisting of a team of passionate and dedicated individuals who believe that good business can be conducted sustainably, and with care for the planet, with positive results.

 We are actively seeking to forge relationships with organisations who are making a positive contribution to the planet and society, with an aim to foster relationships where our collective actions and voices can have the widest impact.